nhatcher/nhatcher/README.md

 ### Hi there 👋

-- 🧮 All about Computer Alegebra Systems
+- 🧮 All about Computer Algebra Systems
 - 🦀 Rust is the language